 Where to Stay in Calabasas, CA

-• Recommended for Families: Hilton Garden Inn Calabasas – Comfortable, centrally located hotel with pool, free parking, and easy access to the Commons and local parks.
+• Recommended for Families: Hilton Garden Inn Calabasas – I’ve stayed here with the kids.
+You’ll enjoy the central location, free parking, and pool—it’s easy and reliable.

 Best Things to Do in Calabasas, CA